Fall Simmering Recipes

 Ingredients

-• Whole cloves optional: Adds depth and spice
+• Whole cloves 3-4, optional: Bring subtle depth and spice

-• Orange slices or peel optional: Brightens the aroma
+• Orange slices or peel a few pieces, optional: Brighten the fragrance with citrus notes

 Equipment